A topic from the subject of Standardization in Chemistry.

 Standardization in Gravimetric Analysis

 In gravimetric analysis, precise and accurate measurements of mass are essential for obtaining reliable results.
-Standardization is a crucial process that establishes the relationship between the mass of an unknown sample and the concentration of the analyte it contains.
+Standardization is a crucial process that establishes the relationship between the mass of a precipitate (containing the analyte) and the concentration of the analyte in the original sample.
+This allows for accurate determination of the analyte's amount.

 Standardization of Sodium Hydroxide Solution